unrival-protocol/documentation/source/whitepaper.rst

 - proliferation of WMDs

-(*Sadly, what to include or exclude in this list will be considered a political statement by some.
+(*Sadly, what to include in this list will be considered a political statement by some.
 This gets at the root of what we call the meta-crisis...*)

 Each of the above crises (indeed, any crisis) is undergirded by a crisis of another order, thwarting our attempts to sensemake and respond rationally to the crisis at hand.
 We call this the **meta-crisis**.
-Just as the effects of global warming are apparent to anyone willing to look at the data, the effects of this crisis are also apparent in our global inability to respond adequately to the most pressing challenges.  *Even as the physical environment gets warmer, the social environment `gets cooler <https://www.socialcooling.com/>`_*.
+Just as the effects of global warming are apparent to anyone willing to look at the data, the effects of this crisis are also apparent in our global inability to respond adequately to the most pressing challenges.
+To respond adequately, we regain the capacity to engage in civil dialogue with one another.
+Yet, even as the physical environment gets warmer, the social environment `gets cooler <https://www.socialcooling.com/>`_.

 The Internet of Goals
 ~~~~~~~~~~~~~~~~~~~~~